 In any case, as you move later in the game, there's an option to take.
 Do you build the Manhattan Project?
 If you do, you can create an arsenal of nuclear weapons to terrorize the world and achieve your goal through force.
 But if you don't, the world could stay a safer, happier place, with no mushroom clouds rising above your enemy's cities, and you can gain a diplomatic victory.

 So what do we do when faced with that decision?
-More often than not, we fire up our digital Enrico Fermi (not a Jew, but his wife was), J. Robert Oppenheimer (Jew), and Edward Teller (Jew), and get cranking on that polygonal atomic bomb.
+More often than not, we fire up our digital J. Robert Oppenheimer (digitally Jewish as well?) and get cranking on that polygonal atomic bomb.

 Why?
 Because if we don't, who will?
 The Indians?
 The Dutch?...
 The Germans?
 Yeah, like we're gonna let that happen.